asemones/dbase/README.md

 An expanded key-value store closer to a small scale production ready storage engine.
 The qualifiers for this include implementing my own IO/scheduling services/rate limiter, optimizing the compaction algorithm, robust crash recovery, and seperation of keys and values.
 Finally, the implemnetation of an aysnc io engine(io_uring) to drastically improve io preformance.

-Next, I will decide between whether to build a sql or nosql database ontop, likely in a systems language better equipped for larger projects(c++ or rust).
+~~Next, I will decide between whether to build a sql or nosql database ontop, likely in a systems language better equipped for larger projects(c++ or rust).
 Handrolling vectors is.. not fun.
-This will include a distrbuted layer ontop (sharding and replication)
+This will include a distrbuted layer ontop (sharding and replication)~~ distributed sql is the plan.